0xOperant/crackwatch/README.md

               <potfile> is the output file from that process
               <interval> is how often (in minutes) you want slack updates

-example:  `python3 crackwatch hashcat hashcat.pot 60`
+example:  `python3 crackwatch.py hashcat hashcat.pot 60`